Romance: Reward and self-expansion

+According to self-expansion, attraction should result from the opposite of these five predictors (because, for example, similarity would seem to minimize self-expansion—resulting in less attraction).
+Therefore, the Arons propose that these are five preconditions which make a relationship possible, whereas attraction according to self-expansion increases when an opposite condition is present.
+For example, a person may be attracted to similarity when it provides the basis for effective communication or predictability, whereas differences provide the basis for self-expansion: new challenges, new experiences, new resources, etc. Self-expansion also suggests that people would prefer to maximize admirable characteristics (rather than matching), and that people would occasionally violate social norms as an opportunity for autonomy.

+Passion seems to decline when interactions with a love object become frequent, showing that both propinquity and distance can facilitate attraction.
+Accordingly, in the tradition of medieval romance, the love object was always inaccessible, and modern people still seem to be "obsessed with the unknown, mysterious lover".

 Barriers to fulfillment

 It has been reported by many theorists (and even agreed) that adversity actually tends to heighten romantic passion.
 Obstacles like rejection, parental, spousal or other interference, physical separation, temporary breakups, or uncertain situations spark interest and emotional volatility.
 Ambivalence is "potent fuel for passion", and an unobtainable person makes the feeling all the more powerful.
-The curious phenomenon has been called "the Romeo and Juliet effect", or "frustration attraction".
+The curious phenomenon has been called the "Romeo and Juliet effect", or "frustration attraction".
 According to Dorothy Tennov, "The recognition that some uncertainty must exist has been commented on and complained about by virtually everyone who has [seriously studied] romantic love."
 Ellen Berscheid and Elaine Hatfield observed that passion is associated with a "hodgepodge of conflicting emotions": "It is true that some practical people manage to fall passionately in love with beautiful, wise, entertaining, and wealthy people who bring them unending affection and material rewards.
 Other people, however, with unfailing accuracy, seem to fall passionately in love with people who are almost guaranteed to bring them suffering and material deprivation."

-Infatuated love thrives on intermittent reinforcement.
+Infatuated love essentially thrives under intermittent reinforcement—also the mechanic a slot machine relies on.

 Passionate or infatuated love is said to thrive under the uncertainty of intermittent reinforcement, in situations with only irregular meetings between lovers, or with ambiguous and changing perceptions over whether one's love is returned.
 This type of situation resembles a slot machine, for example, where the rewards are designed to be always unpredictable so the gambler cannot understand the pattern.
 Unable to habituate to the experience, for some people the exhilarating high from the unexpected wins leads to gambling addiction and compulsions.
 If the machine paid out on a regular interval (so that the rewards were expected), it would not be as exciting.
 Uncertain reciprocation has also been interpreted in terms of attachment anxiety.
 Helen Fisher believed that obstacles and confusion heighten romantic ardor (as in Romeo and Juliet) because dopamine neurons fire in anticipation of an expected reward which is delayed.